 Leave immediately and walk past the bowl, dropping the snack as you go by.
 Make sure they notice the snack each time and do not give them more until they’ve eaten the last snack.
 Have them learn that you getting near the bowl is a positive thing.

 Remember not to lean over them or make yourself seem too big.
-This could be seen as a challenge and make them more aggressive.
+This could be seen as a challenge and make them more aggressive with their guarding behavior.

-Control this response to strangers by giving them treats when the person is near, or having the visitor feed the dog themselves.
-Again, make sure they do not aggravate the dog by looming over them or looking at them, and only do this if you know the dog won’t have a violent response.
+Control this response to strangers by giving them treats when the person is near or having the visitor feed the dog themselves.
+Again, make sure they do not aggravate the dog by looming over them or looking at them, and only do this if you know the dog won’t respond violently.

 Do not force it if your dog is clearly upset by the encounter.